Tébessa: Main sights

+Geography

 Climate

-Tébessa has a semi-arid climate (Köppen climate classification BSk), with hot, fairly dry summers and mild, somewhat wetter winters.
+Tébessa has a humid subtropical climate (Köppen climate classification Cfa), with hot, fairly dry summers and mild, somewhat wetter winters.

+Economy

+The city commands the entire southeastern region of eastern Algeria and is a key point on the Annaba - El Oued border axis.

+Tébessa Province has many phosphate mines, including the Djebel Onk mine.
+It also has several industrial units.

 Transportation

 Tébessa is connected by road and rail with the other parts of both Algeria and Tunisia.
 It is served by Tébessa Airport for air transport.